alsora/loopclosure_detector/README.md

 loop-detector-2d.txt contains the output of a laser scanner.

-trajectoryLaser.g2o contains some key nodes out from the total poses where scans have been made, together with their pose (extracted from odometry).
+trajectoryLaser.g2o contains some key nodes out from the total locations where scans have been made, together with their pose (x y theta), extracted from odometry.

 To compile: